The Endeavour Club provides a safe environment for young people to enjoy many activities.

 The club is funded through support from Charitable Trusts, donations and fund raising.

-Nick Skilton, club leader and his staff are focussed on providing a purposeful and structured programme of activities.
+Nick Skilton, club leader and his staff are focused on providing a purposeful and structured programme of activities.

 Activities the club offers include: